dotsara/is-the-name/README.md

-# That's my new band name / album or anthology title
+# … is the name of my next band / album / anthology 🤘🏽 📚

 ## Band names